Over four hours of in-depth wisdom on the exorcist, destroyer, and liberator archetypes.

 The exorcist, destroyer, and liberator prepare and purify us in their particular way.
 Stacey details each archetype’s themes, challenges, and gifts in this course and describes the differences between them.

-In this online class, “The Purifiers: Exorcist, Destroyer, Liberator,” Stacey Couch gives an in-depth definition of the light and the shadow of the exorcist, destroyer, and liberator archetypes.
+In this “Purifier Archetypes: Exorcist, Destroyer, Liberator” online class, Stacey Couch gives an in-depth definition of the light and the shadow of the exorcist, destroyer, and liberator archetypes.
 Stacey describes the main themes of each archetype so you can recognize and tell them apart.
 Through story and myth, you get concrete examples of each archetype’s expression, teaching you to identify these archetypes in yourself and others.

 You receive a course workbook which includes journal questions and summaries of key points.
 This deepens your knowledge and understanding of which archetypes you are working with at any given time.